Tag: refer

 Adding sources

-Adding sources to your library can be done manually or by using the browser extension you added earlier.
+Adding sources to your library can be done manually or by using the Zotero Connector browser extension.
 In either case, it's best to check what data is stored so you can complete in a timely manner.

 Zotero: how to cite in Word or LibreOffice